-The bill amends AS 44.42.020(a) to enhance the responsibilities of the Department of Transportation and Public Facilities in Alaska.
-Key additions include the requirement for the department to study and improve public, tribal, and community transit programs, as well as to develop a comprehensive, long-range intermodal transportation plan that incorporates these transit programs.
-The bill also emphasizes the need for coordination with various stakeholders, including metropolitan planning organizations, local governments, and tribal entities, to improve transportation systems in urban, rural, and remote areas.
+The bill amends the duties of the Department of Transportation and Public Facilities in Alaska to enhance the planning and coordination of transportation systems across the state.
+Key insertions include the requirement for the department to study and improve public, tribal, and community transit programs, as well as to develop a comprehensive, long-range intermodal transportation plan that incorporates these transit programs.
+Additionally, the bill emphasizes the need for collaboration with various stakeholders, including metropolitan planning organizations, local governments, and tribal entities, to improve transportation systems in urban, rural, and remote areas.

 HB0026B, AM CSHB 26(CRA), introduced 03/21/2025: 44.42.020